mljs/array-xy/packages/array-xy-centroids-merge/README.md

   [![NPM version][npm-image]][npm-url]
   [![npm download][download-image]][download-url]

-Merge y values if the x value is in a list of centroids.
+Merge abscissa values if the ordinate value is in a list of centroids.

 ## Installation